aditdamodaran/portfolio/src/pages/about/index.md

 path: /about
 title: About
 ---
 Heya!
 I’m Adit (“uh-dit”).
-I’m a software engineer, photographer, writer, and avid roadtripper. **Currently, I’m looking for full-time positions.**
+I’m a software engineer, photographer, writer, and avid roadtripper.

 I graduated from the University of Chicago in Dec.
 2019 with a BA in Economics and a specialization in Data Science.
 I'm working on my Master’s in Computer Science at the Georgia Institute of Technology.

-I most recently worked as an **economist** at [Hopper](https://www.hopper.com/), but am looking for my next opportunity [a bit early due to Covid-19](https://www.linkedin.com/posts/adit-damodaran-1a0245108_covid19-chicago-classof2020-activity-6658772356833648641-994u).
+I most recently worked as an **economist** at [Hopper](https://www.hopper.com/).
 During my brief time at Hopper, I developed a report on how Covid-19 would affect U.S. & Canadian flight operations and airfare, and created data visualizations to help the communications team understand the scope of cancellations across major U.S. airports and carriers.

 Prior to that, I worked as a **software engineering intern** at [Digitas](https://www.digitas.com/en-us) for the Intel account.
 I was also an undergraduate **VC intern** with [Chicago Ventures](http://chicagoventures.com/), and a **marketing intern** alongside the amazing team at the [Polsky Center for Entrepreneurship and Innovation](https://polsky.uchicago.edu/).